 Every state has a different system for determining who was responsible for a car crash.
 In Connecticut, we have a system called “modified comparative negligence.”
 But what exactly does that mean, and how does it work?
-To help explain, we’ll go over everything you need to know about Connecticut’s Comparative Fault Laws.
+To help explain, we’ll go over everything you need to know about Connecticut’s comparative negligence law.

 What is Modified Comparative Negligence?

-Connecticut is an “at-fault” state, meaning that someone is almost always considered responsible for the crash.
+Connecticut law establishes the state as an “at-fault” state, meaning that someone is almost always considered responsible for the crash.
 Comparative negligence means that each participant in the crash is assigned a percentage amount of the fault based on their negligence contributed to the crash.

 In crashes with two parties, the total fault distributed adds up to a total of 100%.
 Whoever holds more than 50% of the fault is considered responsible for the crash.
-Crucially, the at-fault driver cannot recover any damages to help them repair their vehicle or cover medical bills.
+Crucially, the at-fault driver cannot recover any damages through a car accident claim to help them repair their vehicle or cover medical bills.

-The “modified” part of comparative negligence means that drivers are penalized in proportion to their amount assigned fault.
-That penalty reduces the amount of the potential settlement.
+“Modified comparative negligence” means that drivers are penalized in proportion to their amount assigned fault in car accidents.
+The penalty resulting from modified comparative fault reduces the amount of the potential settlement.
 To help explain, let’s look at three examples.

 - A driver is found 0% at fault for the crash.
 They are awarded a $100,000 settlement and receive the full amount.